jingwenhuang96/certified-aws-developer-associate-notes/1-aws-fundamentals/ebs.md

 * Encryption has a minimal impact on latency
 * EBS Encryption leverages keys from KMS (AES-256)
 * Copying an unencrypted snapshot allows encryption
+* If the EBS volume is unencrypted, then the snapshot is also unencrypted.

 #### EBS vs. Instance Store
 * Some instance do not come with Root EBS volumes